Journeys of Black Mathematicians: A Documentary Project by George Csicsery

 Monica Stephens Cooley-- Few Black women with degrees

-Johnny Houston-- Following your dream
+Johnny L. Houston-- Following your dream

 Monica Stephens Cooley-- Helping unprepared students